 Large providers such as SAP, NetSuite/Oracle, Microsoft and Workday have the deepest experience with implementation and functional needs, as well as sizeable infrastructure to support cloud operations.
 There also are niche ERP vendors such as QAD, Infor and IQMS that specialize in industry-specific solutions.

 Businesses often work with both a vendor such as SAP and an implementation partner such as Navigator when they roll out a new ERP system.
-That’s because ERP systems are complex, and setting the right foundation during implementation is important.
+That’s because ERP systems are complex, and setting the right foundation during implementation is important.3.
+Who uses ERP?

 Almost every organization that manages, people, processes, products or services—along with sales and accounting of those products and services—can benefit from cloud-based ERP.
 ERP handles all of these basic functions as an integrated software platform customized with industry-specific configurations to handle business-specific functions.